heucuva/europi-go/internal/projects/complexarp/README.md

 - "C aug" = C Augmented

 When on the Complex Arpeggiator Configuration screen, pressing Button 1 on the EuroPi will cycle through the configuration items.
 The currently selected item for edit will be identified by an asterisk (`*`) character and it may be updated by turning Knob 1 of the EuroPi.
 Updates are applied immediately.

-### TODO

-More functionality and menu-diving to come...

 ## Special Thanks